Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 - When you have an obscure character or introduction to the story.
-For instance, if your main character is Frank but he’s a dog the whole time or if you are using a narrator voice but it’s a grandpa talking to his grandson.
+For instance, if your main character is Frank but he’s a dog the whole time or if you are using a narrator’s voice but it’s a grandpa talking to his grandson.

 5B.
 Chapter Breaks (For Longer Manuscripts Only)

 When you want to format your children’s manuscript but have a lot of chapters, you may think you should include a table of contents.
 Don’t.

-You only have the first few seconds to intrigue an agent or editor and don’t want to lose them by listing all of your chapters.
+You only have the first few seconds to intrigue an agent or editor and don’t want to lose them by listing all of your chapters upfront.
 Especially, when they won’t have any reference to the story or characters.
 (Save your table of contents for a separate attachment you can include with your submission if they ask for it.)

 Those are the main elements when you format your children’s books.
 Be sure to include contact info, target reader, word count, header information, and title.
 If you have references or an author’s note, those will be at the end of the manuscript.

-Everything You Need to Know on Finding Writing Groups:
+Everything You Need to Know to Find a Writer’s Group:

 You can’t spend all of your time writing alone.
 Eventually, you need to venture outside and learn the business of finding writing groups!
 Especially BEFORE you ever send out a manuscript to industry professionals.